 For each document, it displays one annotation type and optionally an annotation feature if specified, and then the results for that type and that feature.
 Note that the IAA computations are based on the pairwise comparison of annotators.
 In other words, we compute the IAA for each pair of annotators.
 The first results for one document and one annotation type are the macro-averaged ones over all pairs of annotators, which have three numbers for the three types of IAA measures, namely Observed agreement, Cohen's kappa and Scott's pi.
 Then for each pair of annotators, it outputs the three types of measures, a confusion matrix (or contingency table), and the specific agreements for each label.
 The labels are obtained from the annotations of that particular type.
-For each annotation type, if a feature is specified, then the label list: one is the empty one obtained from those annotations which have the annotation feature but do not have a value for the feature; the other is 'Non-cat', corresponding to those annotations not having the feature at all.
+For each annotation type, if a feature is specified, then the labels are the values of that feature.
+Please note that two terms may be added to the label list: one is the empty one obtained from those annotations which have the annotation feature but do not have a value for the feature; the other is 'Non-cat', corresponding to those annotations not having the feature at all.
 If no feature is specified, then two labels are used: 'Anns' corresponding to the annotations of that type, and 'Non-cat' corresponding to those annotations which are annotated by one annotator but are not annotated by another annotator.